marcomq/nimview/README.md

 ## Features
 - Compile to single executable binary that includes the UI
-- Platforms: Windows, Linux, MacOS, Android
+- Platforms: Windows, Linux, MacOS, Android, Cloud / Web
 - Desktop and web mode
-- Use any HTML/CSS/JS based UI you want - Svelte, Vue, React etc...
+- Use any HTML/CSS/JS based UI you want - Svelte, Vue, React, plain JS etc..
-- Functions added on Backend are immediately available in Javascript Frontend
+- Functions added on back-end are immediately available in Javascript front-end

 ## Table of Contents
 - [About](#about)